MaryamOsama/JavaScript_The-Game/README.md

 4. Graphic design (photo shop).

 Introduction:
-Basically our game’s target audience is making a funny easy game for gamer children and also may be Adults.
+Basically our gameï¿½s target audience is making a funny easy game for gamer children and also may be Adults.

 Story:
 The game starts by choosing one character from our characters (4M) and then you can start our interesting trip through our four levels.